Malarkey Shingles Review: Quality, Warranty & What Contractors Think (2026)

 Are Malarkey shingles worth the extra cost?

 For the Legacy line, yes — especially in Minnesota.
 The SBS modification improves cold-weather performance, the Class 4 impact rating reduces hail damage risk, and the potential 10–30% insurance discount helps offset the premium.
-Over a 30-year roof life, the Legacy often costs less than cheaper shingles when you factor in insurance savings and fewer repairs.

 What is the Malarkey roofing lawsuit about?